BITS-VIB/geek-tools/README.md

 ## Log temperature in the server room for plotting or simply controlling

 A basic Perl script **[logtemp.pl](Temper-1F/logtemp.pl)** is used to monitor the **Temper-1F** measures to file.
 A simple example of gnuplot code is added to generate images.
-This is very basic and heavily relies on the python package <a href="https://github.com/padelt/temper-python" target="_blank">temper-python</a> used to master the USB device.
+This is very basic and heavily relies on the python package <a href="https://github.com/padelt/temper-python" target="_blank">temper-python</a> used to master the cheap USB device.

 ------------